 Thanks to our reporting tool, Bitbuy users can create and download comprehensive annual activity reports for their Bitbuy accounts.

-To access your reports, log in to Bitbuy, navigate to “Profile”, then click on “Settings”, then scroll down to the “Reports” section where you will be able to download a CSV containing all your Bitbuy transactions.
+To access your reports, log in to Bitbuy, navigate to your profile drop-down on the top right, then click on “Documents”.
+You can then clicks on "Legacy Documents" where you will be able to download a CSV containing all your Bitbuy transactions in various formats for past years and months before May 2024.

 You can either provide these reports to a tax professional or upload them yourself to a personal tax software.
 For more information on how to calculate gains and losses on commodities trades in Canada please refer to this article.